white-label-development/ss-test/README.md

 # ss-test

+## tl;dr

+`CqcConnectorApi.Http` is set up for running the app as https (ie: ``@CqcConnectorApi_HostAddress = https://localhost:7134``)

+Add breakpoints to `GetProviderQuery` to see a requested Provider being saved, and subsequent requests being served from the database until the item is a month old.

+What no tests?
+Nope.
+I ran out of time, mostly due to the `CollectionStringTypeHandler` and my inexperience with Dapper and SQLite.

+Tip: You can drop the LocalDatabase.db into https://inloop.github.io/sqlite-viewer/ to view the contents.

+What have I learnt from this?
+Dapper and SqlLite are quick to use but there are a few gotchas.
+I have also learnt that I am not a rapid coder.

 ## Plan

 2 hours is not very long, so choose what is best to do in that time, adding nice-to-haves if there is time.